walter-a-jablonowski/sys-2/ai.md

 - Header bar
   - Name of the current level in the hierarchcal list (initially "Start")
-  - Button with gears icon on the right (currently has no function)
+  - Edit button (right aligned): edit the currently shown instance
 - Tabs
   - List
     - Tool bar with